nmunro/nmunro.github.io/_posts/2020-05-08-cl-hangman.md

 ## Picking a random sitcom

-A simple 'pick-sitcom' function is written that accepts a list of sitcoms and using a technique similar to last time select the `nth` item from the list of sitcoms, where the `nth` is determined randomly by using `random` and `length` (with `make-random-state` to ensure that it's less likely the CPU will select items in a predictable manner).
+A simple 'pick-sitcom' function will accept a list of sitcoms and using a technique similar to last time select the `nth` item from the list of sitcoms, where the `nth` is determined randomly by using `random` and `length` (with `make-random-state` to ensure that it's less likely the CPU will select items in a predictable manner).

-Using the `let` block on line 4 we create a variable called 'sitcoms' which is a list of strings (remembering that adding a single `'` character in front of a set of parenthesis makes it a list).
+Using the `let` block on line 5 we create a variable called 'sitcoms' which is a list of strings (remembering that adding a single `'` character in front of a set of parenthesis makes it a list).
 It then uses the 'pick-sitcom' function to display the randomly chosen sitcom.

 Try it a few times an observe how you should get a random sitcom, but be aware that with only six items you may get the same one selected several times in a row!